Aerodynamic flaws found in "Baikal" wing: Billions spent, but no aircraft

-New LMS-901 "Baikal" aircraft are being developed in Russia to replace the Soviet An-2, but the turboprop machines still haven't taken flight.
+New LMS-901 "Baikal" aircraft are being developed in Russia to replace the Soviet An-2, but the turboprop machines still haven't taken to the skies.

 The problems encountered by engineers at the Ural Civil Aviation Plant (UZGA) in the development of the aircraft have become known.

-Billions have been spent, but there is no plane, and therefore it is now being refined.
-There are many shortcomings with the aerodynamics of the wing and with the design of the aircraft.
+Billions have been spent, but there is no aircraft, and therefore it is now being refined.
+There are very many shortcomings with the aerodynamics of the wing and with the design of the aircraft.

-Oleg Smirnov, Chairman of the Commission on Civil Aviation of the Public Council of Rostransnadzor
+Oleg Smirnov, Chairman of the Civil Aviation Commission of the Public Council of Rostransnadzor

 LMS-901 "Baikal"